davidrm-bio/DOTools_py/README.md

 ## Requirements

-This package has been tested on MacOs and Linux System.
+This package has been tested on macOS and Linux System.
 For a standard dataset (e.g., 6 samples with 10k cells each) we suggest 16GB of RAM and at least 5 CPUs.

 Some methods are run through R and require additional dependencies